kreczko/hep-dev-docs/content/editors-and-ides/vscode/_index.md

 last_modified_at: 2020-09-14
 redirect_from:
   - /overview/
+resources:
+  - name: "extensions"
+    src: "vscode_extensions.png"
+    title: "Where to find and install extensions in VSCode"
+  - name: "new_terminal"
+    src: "vscode_new_terminal.png"
+    title: "How to open a new terminal in VSCode"
+  - name: "docker_preconfigured"
+    src: "vscode_docker_preconfigured.png"
+    title: "Dialog for automatic configuration"
 ---

 Visual Studio Code (VSCode) is a very versatile Integrated Development Environment (IDE) supporting many programning languages and development tools.